ricardobentin/bamazon/README.md

 To get started, run npm install to load the required packages.

+To set up the database, please review the schema and seed files.

 From there, run node bamazonCustomer.js in your terminal.

 You will be presented with the entire list of products available for purchase as well as a prompt for the ID of the item you would like to purchase and the quantity.